Skip to main content

 Globe and Mail·Apr 22

 The Liberal party wants to change how committees in Parliament work, now that they have more power.
 Other parties like the Conservatives and Bloc are not happy, saying the Liberals are being too forceful and that they can't do anything to stop it.
-This matters because committees are where important decisions get made and other parties want to have a say.
+This matters because committees are where laws are studied and changed, so the Liberals could have more control over what laws get passed.

 Carney government details plans to change Commons committees